6 Personal Budgeting Tips for BeginnersPublished on February 17, 2022 by Daniel Azzoli

 While it’s important to have an emergency fund at the ready, putting one together can be a long process.
 If you run into an emergency expense in the meantime, a line of credit may act as a safety net in times of emergency.

-A line of credit will allow you to draw funds from the credit you have available to you, and as you continue to pay down your balance, you can continue to borrow money.
-This may be a useful tool to have at your disposal until you have a healthy emergency fund in place.
+A line of credit will allow you to draw funds from the credit you have available to you, and as you continue to pay down your balance, you can continue to borrow money on a revolving basis.
+This may be a useful tool to have at your disposal as you build a healthy emergency fund.

 3. Cut Back on Subscriptions